NBA Hall of Fame

 Beyond the mic, he is one of the sport's greatest philanthropists, raising over $100 million for pediatric cancer research through the V Foundation.
 He was inducted into the Naismith Memorial Basketball Hall of Fame as a contributor in 2008.

-Vitale's Awards and Records
+Vitale's Awards and Honors

 • National Collegiate Basketball Hall of Fame (2008)